ModPageSpeed vs imgproxy

 How they overlap

-Both tools convert source images to modern formats (WebP, AVIF) and produce resized variants.
+Both tools convert source images to modern formats and produce resized variants — WebP across 1.15 and 2.0, AVIF from the 2.0 worker.
 Both run on your servers with no third-party data path.
 Both are pull-based: the image gets optimized when it's first requested, then served from cache.

 The genuine overlap is image format conversion and responsive sizing.
 For everything outside images, the products don't compete — they solve different problems.